h2oai/h2o-3/h2o-docs/src/product/data-science/stacked-ensembles.rst

     - In R, you can specify a list of models in the ``base_models`` parameter.

 -  **keep_levelone_frame**: Keep the level one data frame that's constructed for the metalearning step.
-This option is disabled by default.
+Defaults to False.

 Also in a `future release <https://0xdata.atlassian.net/browse/PUBDEV-3743>`__, there will be an additional **metalearner** parameter which allows for the user to specify the metalearning algorithm used.
 Currently, the metalearner is fixed as a default H2O GLM with non-negative weights.